BibhaCoder/The-Humble-Investor/README.md

 1) Low cost (expense ration should be <= 0.20)

-2) Passively managed (should track an index which is at least 20 years old)
+2) Passively managed (should track an index which is at least a decade old)

 3) Highly concentrated (should have higher allocation to growing and innovative sectors)